U.S. Relations With The Gambia

 More information about The Gambia is available on The Gambia page and from other Department of State publications and other sources listed at the end of this fact sheet.

 During World War II, Gambian troops fought with the Allies in Burma.
 The Gambia's capital city served as an air stop for the U.S. Army Air Corps and a port of call for Allied naval convoys.
 The Gambia became independent from the United Kingdom in 1965.
 President Yayah Jammeh took power in a military coup d’etat in 1994, and has remained in office since.
 Presidential elections have been held every 5 years since 1996.
 The next presidential election is scheduled for December 1, 2016.
 On December 10, 2015 President Jammeh declared that The Gambia would henceforth be known as the Islamic Republic of The Gambia.

 U.S. Assistance to The Gambia

 Bilateral Economic Relations

 In December 2017, POTUS approved the reinstatement of The Gambia’s eligibility for preferential trade benefits under the African Growth and Opportunity Act (AGOA), effective January 1, 2018.
 Also in December 2017, the Millennium Challenge Corporation selected The Gambia as eligible to develop a threshold program.
-A number of U.S. citizens have set up small businesses in The Gambia and several U.S. brand companies such as Western Union, MoneyGram, UPS, Sheraton, Motorola, and Coca Cola are represented there.
+A number of U.S. citizens have set up small businesses in The Gambia and several U.S. brand companies such as Western Union, MoneyGram, UPS, Motorola, and Coca Cola are represented there.

 The Gambia's Membership in International Organizations